GerRudi/Userscript-RealmEye-Trade-Message-Copy/README.md

 The script will use commonly known abbreviations instead of the full name (if defined).
 Example: "Robe of the Grand Sorcerer" becomes "GSORC"

+Inspired by other websites like poe.trade for Path of Exile.

 # Related projects from me
 [Simpler-RotMG](https://github.com/GerRudi/SimpleR-RotMG)
 1-click wrapper for RotMG with chat macros, different fullscreen options and other features.